pierreaubert/dotidx/README.md

 # Polkadot Block Indexer

-A command-line tool for fetching block data from a Polkadot archive node via Sidecar and storing it in a PostgreSQL database.
+A utility for fetching block data from a Polkadot archive node via Sidecar and storing the data in a PostgreSQL database.
+It is relatively fast only limited by the speed of your disks.
+It also supports concurrent processing of multiple blocks.

+Quality is currently *beta*.

 ## Features